This recipe for caprese salad is a vibrant and colorful dish bursting with fresh, summer flavor.

 Notes

-- Enjoy fresh Caprese salad as soon as it’s made, for best results.
+- Enjoy fresh caprese salad as soon as it’s made, for best results.

 - To make it up to a day ahead, chill it in the refrigerator in a covered container in the refrigerator and drain any liquid off before serving.